 Goals of a Social Media Audit

-A social media audit comes from understanding an organization’s goals for the use of social media.
+A social media audit comes from understanding an organization’s goals for using social media.
 Performance benchmarks are set, and then the social media audit compares the actual results based on quantifiable parameters with the benchmarks of the goals.

 Strategic Use of Social Media